How can we help?

 User Profile

-Mappings to the extended Hornbill user profile properties works in exactly the same way as the User account mapping above.
+Mappings to the extended Hornbill user profile properties works in exactly the same way as the user account mapping above.
+The user profile mappings are only applied on update to an exising account.
+These will not show when an account is first created.

 User Options